shivanshkc/lightshow/prp/master.md

 #### 2.5.3 Default Lighting
 - Scene should have reasonable default lighting so objects are visible
 - At minimum: ambient light + one directional or point light
-- Users can add emissive objects for additional lighting
+- Users can add emissive objects (Light material type) for additional lighting

 ---